Miami – Gum Recession Surgery

 How Much Does Gum Recession Surgery in Miami Cost?

 Each patient is unique; therefore, the only way that Dr. William P. Lamas can quote a price is to examine you and determine which gum recession surgery can correct your receding gumline.
-Since Dr. Lamas offers complimentary initial consultations, if you live in or near South Florida, contact his office to schedule your consultation and find out if gum recession surgery is for you.
+If you live in or near South Florida, contact his office to schedule your consultation and find out if gum recession surgery is for you.

 The Importance of Seeking Treatment